Environmental Studies

 The online Accelerated Bachelor of Science in Business Management degree program at UMFK provides you the opportunity to finish your degree faster than in a traditional classroom setting.
 Each class runs for 7 weeks, and you can begin the program at the beginning of any 7 week session.
 The courses are strategically designed to maximize the applicable skills a working business professional will need in the field.

-The Associate of Arts in General Studies with a concentration in business aims to develop students as responsible, educated global citizens, life-long learners, and engaged business managers and entrepreneurs.
+The Associate of Arts in Business aims to develop students as responsible, educated global citizens, life-long learners, and engaged business managers and entrepreneurs.

 Business Minor